Screvynd is one of the names that was brought to England

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations

 are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Screvynd has been recorded under many different variations, including Scriven, Scrivener, Scrivenor, Scrivner and others.

 Early Notables of the Screvynd family (pre 1700)

-Another 32 words (2 lines of text) are included under the topic Early Screvynd Notables in all our PDF Extended History products and printed products wherever possible.
+, he drowned at the age of 28 with eight other colonists, while attempting to...
+Another 38 words (3 lines of text) are included under the topic Early Screvynd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Screvynd family to Ireland

 Some of the Screvynd family moved to Ireland